Pastors Reflection 2021 / Tim Palmer

 - Personal invitations

 Discipleship course / Keith & Sherrell

 It has been a pleasure to be involved with people who have completed the Alpha course and continued with the follow-up ‘Discipleship’ course.
-Together we study the bible and affirm the steps that individuals have taken in accepting Jesus as Savior and Lord.
+Together we study the bible and affirm the steps that individuals have taken in accepting Jesus as Saviour and Lord.
 We also take the first steps in following Jesus, prayer, Bible study, hearing the Holy Spirit and encouraging baptism, setting firm foundations for life in Christ.